Updated 1/15/19. *removed the balling stage

-It’s definitely not health food: pizza dough cooked in a pan that has been saturated with olive oil.
+It’s definitely not health food: pizza dough cooked in a bar pizza pan that has been saturated with olive oil.
 The fairly thin dough absorbs the oil and crisps on the bottom, so every bite is full of flavor.
-Because we give this dough so little time to ferment, it’s extremely wet and sticky, and works best when you let a stand mixer do the work of kneading for you.
-Paired with a cold beer, this crust offers a true taste of old school Boston.
+Unlike our 72-hour dough, we only ferment this recipe for 12-24 hours.
+It’s extremely wet and sticky, and works best when you let a stand mixer do the work of kneading for you.
+If your looking for some topping ideas, we share a pretty extensive toppings and how to cook bar pizza in this post.

 550 grams All Purpose (4 cups) flour